53l3cu5/ESP32_LD2450/README.md

 - The positioning of the zones no longer works with the same system.
 Before there was a minimum X and Y zone and a maximum X and Y zone.
 Now there is just an X and Y position with a length and width
 - Each sensor entity now has the name of the room in which it is integrated.
 You must choose the name of this room manually. (entity_name: "Room")
 - The chart is more interactive.
 Whether the target is displayed or not, when someone is in an area, it becomes more colorful.
+- I added the Target must leave ZoneX option for zones 1 and 2.
+Once enabled, this option changes the behavior of the zone.
+The target will need to leave the area for it to be deactivated.
+But if the target remains in the zone without moving to the point of no longer being detected, the zone will remain active.

 <picture>
  <img alt="map 0°" src="https://forum.hacf.fr/uploads/default/original/3X/9/f/9f0e7d34a22281a5f8b7d2b3c38dd49ec131d3c6.gif">